rohmerj/abcW-ML/README.md

 # abcW-ML: combining ABC, Wasserstein distance and ML predictions for extreme value analysis

-This repository contains the data and R scripts to reproduce the results of Rohmer et al. (2023) "Combining machine learning predictions and numerical simulation results for the extreme value analysis of cyclone-induced wave heights – Application in Guadeloupe", submitted to Ocean Modelling
+This repository contains the data and R scripts to reproduce the results of Rohmer et al. (2023) "Combining uncertain machine learning predictions and numerical simulation results for the extreme value analysis of cyclone-induced wave heights – Application in Guadeloupe", submitted to Ocean Modelling

 - [ ] R scripts
-  - [run_doe.R](./run_doe.R) : generate a design of experiments from the cyclone database
+  - [run_valid_ML.R](./run_valid_ML.R) : generate a design of experiments from the cyclone database and run the ML training + validation procedure
   - [run_abcW_cyclone.R](./run_abcW_cyclone.R) : run the analysis for varying proportions of training samples (with repetitions)
-  - [run_valid_ML.R](./run_valid_ML.R) : run the ML validation procedure

 - [ ] Files (please unzip them before launching the scripts)
-  - ./data: Cyclone characteristics and Hs extracted at the two points
+  - ./data: Cyclone characteristics and Hs extracted at the four points
   - ./doe: design of experiments for varying proportions of training samples (with repetitions)
   - ./results: EVA results for varying proportions and different sampling procedures.
-It contains the R script for reproducing Figs. 6-9
+It contains the R script for reproducing Figs. 6,7, 9 and 10
   - ./valid: ML validation results for varying proportions.
-It contains the R script for reproducing Fig. 5 and Suppl.
+It contains the R script for reproducing Fig. 5 and 8 and Suppl.
 Mat.
-B
+C

 - [ ] The necessary R libraries are:
   - [ranger](https://cran.r-project.org/web/packages/ranger/index.html)